Gamify-IT/docs/dev-manuals/languages/java/mapping-objects.md

 </dependencies>
 ```

-A nice and quick tutorial how to use with spring is here https://www.baeldung.com/mapstruct.
+A nice and quick tutorial how to use with spring is can be found at <https://www.baeldung.com/mapstruct>.